duberlyguarnizofuentesrivera/duberlyguarnizofuentesrivera/README.md

 <h1 align="center">Hi 👋, I'm Duberly Guarnizo</h1>
 <h3 align="center">Engineering student and backend Java developer with passion for Opera music and literature (also, with a degree in economics)</h3>

-- ⚡ Fun fact **I love to sing, even if my voice sounds terible...**
+- ⚡ Fun fact **I love to sing, even if my voice sounds terrible...**

 <h3 align="left">Connect with me:</h3>
 <p align="left">